pcramos19/w2d3/README.md

 # Yesterday - day w2d2

-* Talk about asynchronicity and callbacks
+* Talk about asynchronicity and callbacks and provide examples both in the browser and node
-* Debugging using the developer console
+* Talk about the developer console and its features
-* A bit on unit testing with Jasmine
+* Multiple examples on unit testing with Jasmine

 ## Activities
 * Memory game